-Canadian Utilities supports a diverse and inclusive working environment that values and encourages a variety of perspectives.
+We believe that our people are our greatest combined strength.
+As our Company continues to evolve, so do our diverse and inclusive working environments, where a variety of perspectives and experiences are valued and encouraged.
 Our Code of Ethics (the Code) sets out our values which guide the conduct of all employees, officers and directors, and is supported by our Inclusive and Respectful Workplace policy.
-This policy encourages diversity and ensures our people have the opportunity to participate in work-related activities in an environment that is inclusive, respectful and safe.
+This policy encourages diversity, equity and inclusion and ensures our people have the opportunity to participate in work-related activities in an environment that is respectful and safe.
 We value our individual differences, our unique perspectives and backgrounds, and the variety of contributions each of us brings to work.
 Aligning with these values, it is our policy to select people from the most qualified pool of talent and consider candidates based on merit.
 Our approach enables us to make important decisions regarding the composition of our Board and senior management team based on the best interests of the Company and its share owners.
 In 2021, we formed a Diversity, Equity & Inclusion Council to bring together people across our business groups to amplify the existing diversity, equity and inclusion work happening across the Company.
 The Company is committed to maintaining a minimum of 30 per cent female representation on the Board and senior leadership levels, and achieving and maintaining a minimum of 25 per cent minority representation within the workforce.